unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![healthcare storytelling illustration](/assets/images/9-storytelling-in-healthcare.jpg "storytelling in healthcare")

-According to the [research ](https://www.slideshare.net/Headstream/the-power-of-brand-storytelling)done by Headstream agency, great stories created purchase intent in 55 % of surveyed consumers.
+According to the research done by Headstream agency, great stories created purchase intent in 55 % of surveyed consumers.
 Furthermore, Cognitive psychologist Jerome Bruner suggests that messages delivered as stories can be up to 22 times more memorable than just facts.

 Why is that?
 Well, stories stir your would-be patients' emotions, inspire them to take action, and send trust signals about your medical brand.
 Stories can shrink the “psychic distance” between you and patients, making room for strong relationships and loyalty to develop.

 To illustrate the critical part of storytelling marketing, let’s see how our brain deals with marketing messages.

-When your healthcare marketing tells stories, your audience will perceive your messages by the [limbic system](https://en.wikipedia.org/wiki/Limbic_system), the part of the brain that’s responsible for emotions and trust responses.
+When your healthcare marketing tells stories, your audience will perceive your messages by the limbic system, the part of the brain that’s responsible for emotions and trust responses.

-Conversely, if your messages contain a plethora of facts and data-driven approaches, they’ll be perceived by the [neocortex](https://en.wikipedia.org/wiki/Neocortex), the part of the brain responsible for logical thinking.
+Conversely, if your messages contain a plethora of facts and data-driven approaches, they’ll be perceived by the neocortex, the part of the brain responsible for logical thinking.

 Marketing that’s processed in the limbic system will be 10x effective than that which is perceived by the neocortex.
-That’s because [95% of our buying decisions](https://www.forbes.com/sites/forbescoachescouncil/2017/05/02/create-loyal-customers-for-life-making-limbic-connections-with-experiential-branding/?sh=714970876c48) are made by our emotions and processed in our reptilian brain (the limbic).
+And according to Harvard professor Gerald Zaltman, the reason for this is because 95% of our buying decisions are made by our emotions and processed in our reptilian brain (the limbic).

 The first kind of marketing message is called What Messages (WM).
 Which are messages that are descriptive of your medical business’s features and benefits.